 Msc Chemistry, Phd Biochemistry

-I am a fifty-two year old German citizen, who moved to England to study Buddhist philosophy seventeen years ago.
+I am a fifty-three year old German citizen, who moved to England to study Buddhist philosophy seventeen years ago.
 My home is in Thornby, a small village between Leicester and Northampton.
 Due to increasing requests tuition became my main occupation in 2013.

 I began tutoring during my chemistry study, from which I attained a Masters of Science in Chemistry (first class degree) and a PhD in Biochemistry (first class degree).
 One of my pupils was a medical student, who did not like chemistry.
 He tried to memorise all chemical formulae for his exam.
 After the basic rules were explained he was able to derive equations without much effort.
 Later he said „I did not know chemistry was so easy“.